– Max McKeown, author and innovation consultant

 Lastly the “drive-to” element of the trip provided a level of ease, comfort, and convenience that would otherwise have been impossible.
 What’s more, participants did not have to worry about getting to the airport on time in order to make a flight; instead, each participant could travel to the destination at their own pace.
 This also allowed individuals to make their own “itineraries,” which could include scenic detours or stops along the way (which a number of participants took full advantage of).
 In fact, some remarked that the weekend drive through this beautiful area of the country was actually a pleasant and enjoyable way to start and conclude the trip.

-With this most recent visit to Asheville, we saw firsthand how such a regional event could work.
+With our recent visit to Asheville, we saw firsthand how such a regional event could work.
 By providing participants with the flexibility of having their own transportation and working with the hotel and local businesses to make sure necessary accommodations were made, we were able to arrange a trip in which participants felt as comfortable and safe as was possible.
 As a company principal remarked, people look forward to these incentive getaways, and when enough care and consideration is involved in the planning process, a regional trip can be just the thing they need.

 Interested in planning a regional event or trip?
 Click here to learn more about the destinations available in your region.